 Dashly triggered messages have default events that can be triggered by users when they interact with said messages (Communication: Message sent/Message read/Answered the message/Clicked on the link in the message/Unsubscribed from the campaign).
 You can assign unique names to these events in each triggered message so you can use them as triggers for other triggered messages later.
 Let's find out how.

-❗It's important: notice that all of the triggered messages you want to chain together into your triggered message sequence have to be active at the same time, when you're building the sequence.
+❗Please note: all of the triggered messages you want to chain together into your triggered message sequence have to be active at the same time, when you're building the sequence.
 When you pause a triggered message at the moment of creating another message from the same sequence, you prevent the second triggered message from this sequence from working as your users won't be able to trigger it.

 1. Create a triggered message (pop-up, chat message or email).